darcien/blog/content/uses.md

 ### Audio

 - [Audio Technica ATH-M50x](https://www.audio-technica.com/en-eu/ath-m50x) from 2016
-- AfterShokz Aeropex AS800 bone conducting headset from 2021 for cycling
+- AfterShokz Aeropex AS800 bone conducting headset from 2021
 - [Yamaha AG06](https://ca.yamaha.com/en/products/music_production/interfaces/ag_series/index.html):
   an overkill mixer to consolidate audio sources so I can hear them all at once.
 - Sony SRS-XB10 Bluetooth speaker thats wired to the audio mixer all the time.